 - Adjust the pressure regulator to apply 100 psi to the mud chamber and record the start time.

-- Check the pressure gauge at regular intervals to make sure that 100 psi pressure is maintained throughout the 30 minute test period.
+- Check the pressure gauge regularly to ensure 100 psi is maintained throughout the 30-minute test period.

 - Carefully dismantle the mud chamber without damaging the filter cake on the filter paper.